zekebarger/AccuSleep/README.md

 # AccuSleep

 ## Updates
+**04/02/2025** - A [python version](https://github.com/zekebarger/AccuSleePy) of AccuSleep is now available!
+Please consider switching to this version.
+It offers several improvements over the original and will be more actively maintained.

 **11/09/2022** - A [video walkthrough](https://www.youtube.com/watch?v=O81qdHlzTbc) is now available.

 **06/12/2021** - Support for scoring more than three brain states is now available with [AccuSleep X](https://github.com/zekebarger/AccuSleep_X).